California Consumer Privacy Act (CCPA) Notice at Collection of Personal Information and Privacy Policy

 How to exercise your rights

-You can exercise your CCPA rights or ask for more information in two ways:
+You can exercise your privacy rights under California law or ask for more information in two ways:

 • Enough information that lets us reasonably confirm you're the person about whom we collected personal information or an authorized representative